vaughnsc/VerbalExpressions/README.md

-Xojo implmentation of VerbalExpressions, originally described at: https://github.com/VerbalExpressions/implementation/wiki/List-of-methods-to-implement Required methods noted in VerbalExpressionsInterface.
+Xojo implmentation of VerbalExpressions, originally described at: https://github.com/VerbalExpressions/implementation/wiki/List-of-methods-to-implement These required methods are documented in VerbalExpressionsInterface.

 Note that **Then** and **Or** are Xojo reserved words: **Then_** and **Or_** are used instead.